orangesantra/hook-cross-chain-rebalancing/README.md

 ### Summary

 This Uniswap V4 hook is about cross-chain liquidity rebalancing and arbitrage benifits.
-Though the token cross-chain rebasing part is learned and executed from this [repo](https://github.com/Cyfrin/foundry-cross-chain-rebase-token-cu)
+Though the token cross-chain rebasing part is learned and applied from this [repo](https://github.com/Cyfrin/foundry-cross-chain-rebase-token-cu)

 It automatically detects arbitrage opportunities and pool imbalances, then triggers cross-chain rebalancing operations to maintain optimal liquidity efficiency.